I’ll admit right away that Google Ads are not a good fit for every business.

 That’s why the Yellow Pages were so effective.
 Businesses could get their ad in front of prospective customers when they were making a buying decision.

 Of course, no one uses the Yellow Pages book anymore.
 Instead, most of us turn to Google to search.
 And the Yellow Page ads have been replaced by Google AdWords search ads.

 The same idea holds true today.
-Google AdWords search ads allow you to get your business in front your prospect customers exactly when they need your product or service.
+Google AdWords search ads allow you to get your business in front of your prospective customers exactly when they need your product or service.
 It’s hard to beat that kind of timing with any other kind of advertising.

 2. No Minimum Investment

 No business, regardless of size, wants to risk a lot of money upfront in order to test a new marketing channel.

 Luckily, with Google AdWords, you don’t have to.
 There is no minimum investment to get started and no minimum monthly ad spend either.
 That means there’s much less risk compared to other advertising options.

 3. Built-in ROI Tracking

 Google AdWords has done most of the heavy lifting for you when it comes to tracking and reporting on your return on investment (ROI).

-Sure, you’ll likely need help from a web developer, but it’s not complicated.
+Sure, you’ll likely need help from a web developer, but it’s not overly complicated.
 Google AdWords has simplified the setup to a few clicks and then instructions can be emailed directly to your developer to complete the final installation.

 Most businesses can complete these steps in a few hours and then you’ll be able to track webform submissions, e-commerce sales, phone calls, and even offline sales that were closed via phone calls or in-person.